tkpp26/tkpp26/README.md

 ## Hey there!
 I'm Shizuka, a 3rd-year CS student @ UC Irvine

-Recently, I’ve been working on a Clothing Recommendation App that utilizes Convolutional Neural Networks (CNNs) to analyze user-uploaded images and recommend similar clothing items.
-Currently, I am learning to implement image segmentation and masking techniques to improve the app's ability to handle various backgrounds.
-In addition to this, I’m developing a music recommendation app where I aim to analyze audio spectrograms and integrate this with CSV data from Kaggle to enhance the recommendation accuracy.

 - 💫 I'm currently working on [Clothing Recommendation web app](https://github.com/khmorad/clothingRecommendationApp)

 - 🍀 I'm currently learning **Flask**